shinnmar/shinnmar/README.md

 ## 🦄 About me
 <div align="center">
 Hello there!
 I'm a Front-End Developer & UI Designer.
-I'm creative, responsible and passionate about CSS 💜
+I'm creative, responsible and passionate about what I do 💜
 </div>

 ### 🚀 Stack